U.S. Resume Format: How to Write an American Resume

 • Continuous learning: Employers value candidates who are committed to ongoing learning and professional development.
 Highlight any relevant courses, certifications or industry involvement that demonstrates your commitment to self-improvement.

-• Initiative and drive: Showcasing your proactive nature and ability to take initiative is highly valued by employers.
+• Initiative and drive: Employers highly value showcasing your proactive nature and ability to take initiative.
 Highlight any projects you’ve initiated, process improvements you’ve implemented or accomplishments that demonstrate your drive.

-We recommend using an AI resume builder to take the guesswork out of creating your U.S.-format resume.
-Our Resume Builder offers professionally crafted templates and expert content suggestions so that you can craft a tailored resume in minutes.
+Our AI Resume Builder offers professionally crafted templates and expert content suggestions so that you can craft a tailored resume in minutes.

 In general, it is not customary to include a headshot on a U.S. resume.
 Although it is common practice in some countries to include a photo, it is not expected and even discouraged in the United States.